Iaguilaror/Bioinformatician-001-majm/README.md

 * If you have trouble finishing this test, don't worry; you can deliver your progress and code so far.
   Consider writing a brief report of why you had troubles, and possible solutions.
 This also helps you showcase other important skills!

-## = Bioinformatics solution evaluation checklist =

-### Essentials:

-- [ ] Script(s) solves the problem
-- [ ] Script(s) uses bash
-- [ ] Script(s) uses R

-### Extras (half a point):

-- [ ] Script uses awk.
-- [ ] Script(s) uses another language, tool, command, etc to solve the problem.
-- [ ] Delivered test directory is properly versionated in a public git repository provided by the Winter Genomics team.
-- [ ] Delivered test directory includes process/README.md, which describes the contents of the delivered directory and the process followed by the proposed solution.
-- [ ] Delivered test directory includes analysis_report.pdf, which gives a concrete, well written answer to the problem given.
-- [ ] Delivered test directory follows the file structure proposed in this document.

 # #########
 # = TEST START - Now let's get hands-on! =